ericamarie9016/threeza-crowd/README.md

 ## Assignment Workflow

-# Edit this
-1. Figure out how to use Github.
-2. Organize my work into a few simple folders.
-3. Elaborate on those folders by creating subfolders.
-4. Keep track of weekly coding club tutorial progress and work by uploading them.
+1. Create a coding workflow.
+2. Divide up tasks
+3. Draft pseduocode.
+4. Work on code for first question
+5. Brainstorm code to create our second code
+6. Divide up tasks
+7. Draft pseduocode.
+8. Work on code for our second question.
-5. Upload README files for each folder.
+9. Upload README files for each folder.
-6. Take course notes.
-7. Upload my challenges from the course, making edits where needed based off of feedback.
+10. Take notes on our progress along the way.
+11. Clean up repository and put files in neat folders
+12. Update readme
-8. Make final touches and thank teaching team for the great semester!
+13. Make final touches and thank teaching team for the great semester!
 (Thank you for such a great semester!!)

 ## Coding Etiquette